 'Put the guns down:' Shooting victims honored in 8th annual Pedaling for Peace bike ride

-BATON ROUGE - Family, friends, and community members rode bikes through Baton Rouge in honor of two people killed in accidental shootings.
-The 8th Pedaling for Peace event honored Caleb Eisworth and Devonte Coleman.
+BATON ROUGE - Family, friends, and community members rode bikes through Baton Rouge in honor of Caleb Eisworth and Devonte Coleman on Friday.

 "It's very hard because they meant so much to us.
 Devonte would always lead us off with a wheelie and ride through, just take us all the way to Howard Park," Councilwoman Tawahan P Harris said.